atdixon/thurber/README.md

 [Google Cloud Dataflow](https://beam.apache.org/get-started/downloads/) on ~~steroids~~ Clojure.

 _This is alpha software.
 Bleeding-edge and all that.
+API subject to mood swings.
 Buyer beware._

 * [Principles](#principles)
 * [Quickstart](#quickstart)